Management plan implementation update

 This strategy aims to conserve and maintain cultural resources and contemporary assets.

-- Addressed deferred maintenance in storage compound by installing new windows and doors
+- Continued to work on deferred maintenance tasks in storage compound